bright-sea/webpivottable/doc/api.md

     //    callback(wptString): callback function while generation successfully
     //    errCallback(error): optional callback function while error

-To generate wpt string from CSV file URL with default options and controls to be saved into wpt file.
+### To generate wpt string from CSV file URL with default options and controls to be saved into wpt file.
 This is quite useful for loading large size CSV data since wpt file will relatively smaller than CSV file and also be more faster to be loaded into WebPivotTable component.

-    var webPivotTable  = new WebPivotTable({},"wpt-container");
     webPivotTable.generateWptStringFromCsvUrl(csvUrl, separator, callback, errCallback);

     //Parameters: